There are many reasons why your video may look different once uploaded to Vimeo. Here are some common causes:

 To test whether this is the case, follow these steps:

-- Go to your video page.
+- Go to your Library and then select your video.

 - Use the Download button to download both your source file and the largest HD Vimeo version of your video.

 - Compare the two versions of the video by playing them in the same program on your computer (e.g., Quicktime, Windows Media Player, or VLC).

 - If you see any differences in color when comparing the videos, please contact us and provide the following information: